EB-5 Green Card

 EB-5 Green Card Processing

 The EB-5 category is a multi-step process.
 After filing Form I-526, Immigrant Petition for Alien Investor you can also file Form I-485 at the same time (if within the U.S.).
-The green card is valid for a period of two years.
-The second part of the process (at the end of the two year period) is for you to file Form I-829 petition to remove conditions.
-This must be done within 90 days of the expiration.
-An EB-5 lawyer can explain the process in greater detail.
+If you are not in the U.S., you will need to go through consular processing.

 The second part of the process (at the end of the two year period) is for you to file Form I-829 petition to remove conditions.
 This must be done within 90 days of the expiration.
 An EB-5 lawyer can explain the process in greater detail.